-Ninety years ago, on 1 August 1927, Bronislaw Malinowski took up the Chair in Social Anthropology at LSE, the first of its kind in London.
-He was three years into his fourteen-year career at LSE, over which time he established the School as a key centre in Europe of the study of what were then referred to as ‘primitive peoples’.
+On 1 August 1927, Bronislaw Malinowski took up the Chair in Social Anthropology at LSE, the first of its kind in London.
+He was three years into his fourteen-year career at LSE, over which time he established the School as a key centre in Europe of the study of what were then referred to as “primitive peoples”.

 Returning to the LSE’s tiny Department of Ethnology (headed by C G Seligman) in the early 1920s, Malinowski brought with him fieldnotes on exchange, magic, technical arts, sexual mores, and food cultivation.
 Accompanying these were his energetic spirits of teaching and enterprise.

 He introduced several new courses, among them “Systems of Kinship in Primitive Societies” and “Primitive Culture and Mythology”, and increased lecture hours from an average of below 40 per year to 120.
 Soon, the weekly seminar he convened – which still runs today – became a draw.
 The seminars were “held in a small room with… a fire blazing in the grate”, with Malinowski seated “in a large basket chair” bequeathed to him by sociologist Edward Westermarck.
 One student remembered “how the high windows of the room faced onto Charles Dickens’s original ‘Old Curiosity Shop'”.